Travis Nash: Storylines

 Travis is the younger of two sons, born to Jack Nash (John Grant) and his wife in 1971.
 Travis attended the local high school with Donna Bishop, whom he dated, Rob Storey (Matthew Lilley) and Steven Matheson (Adam Willits).
 After leaving High School, Travis began working in Somalia and met Kibiri Mboto and they began a relationship.
 Kibiri was later shot and killed.
 Travis arranged for Kibiri's younger sister, Stephanie (Fleur Beaupert), to be smuggled out of the country and he returned to Australia.

 Travis is a witness to Laura Bonnetti's death, after she and her boyfriend, Curtis Reed, play on some railway tracks.
 Travis comforts a distraught Curtis and supports him when he descends into alcoholism.
 While back in the bay, Travis reconnects with his old friends Donna and Rob.
 Travis and Donna rekindle their relationship, after Donna dumps her violent boyfriend Andrew Warren.
 They later leave for Canada on a whale-watching trip.
-Several months later, Travis returns after breaking off his engagement with Donna and moves back into his house to find two new tenants, local doctor Kelly Watson and old friend Steven.
+Several months later, Travis returns after breaking off his engagement with Donna and moves back into his house to find two new tenants, local doctor Kelly Watson and old schoolfriend Steven.

 Travis and Steven compete for Kelly's affections and Travis wins.
 When Kelly suffers a scare at the hospital after treating an HIV-positive patient, Travis stands by her.
 Stephanie arrives and Travis and Kelly become her guardians.
 When Stephanie dies after a cliff fall, Travis is distraught as he promised Kibiri he would always look after her.